 On June 23, 2014, Vringo Infrastructure filed a patent infringement lawsuit against ZTE in the Bucharest Tribunal Civil Section.
 On July 1, 2014, the court granted an ex-parte preliminary injunction, ordering ZTE to cease any importation, exportation, introduction on the market, offer for sale, storage, sale, trade, distribution, promotion, or any other business activity regarding the infringing product.
-ZTE appealed the injunction and, on October 10, 2014, the Bucharest Court of Appeal suspended enforcement of the injunction in light of ZTE's allegations that it was immediately subject to approximately &31,500,000 in contract losses, pending the outcome of the appeal.
+ZTE appealed the injunction and, on October 10, 2014, the Bucharest Court of Appeal suspended enforcement of the injunction in light of ZTE's allegations that it was immediately subject to approximately €31,500,000 in contract losses, pending the outcome of the appeal.
 On January 8, 2015, the Court rejected ZTE's appeal, and reinstated the injunction with immediate effect.
-The Court ordered Vringo to pay a bond of approximately &243,000 in order to continue to enforce the injunction.
-On February 4, 2015, the Court rejected ZTE's request for the Court to order Vringo to pay an increased bond of &40,000,000, in a final decision that may not be appealed.
-Vringo paid the &243,000 bond on February 11, 2015 (approximately &264,000 as of March 31, 2015).
+The Court ordered Vringo to pay a bond of approximately €243,000 in order to continue to enforce the injunction.
+On February 4, 2015, the Court rejected ZTE's request for the Court to order Vringo to pay an increased bond of €40,000,000, in a final decision that may not be appealed.
+Vringo paid the €243,000 bond on February 11, 2015 (approximately \$270,000 as of June 30, 2015).
+ZTE has filed numerous appeals against the injunction since, all of which have been rejected.